nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/Leetcode/binarynumbersystem/README.md

    15   | 1111

 Do you see that the rightmost bit is 1 for all the odd numbers?
 Similarly, the rightmost bit is 0 for all even numbers.
 It makes sense right?
-Since the last bit contributes 1 which is an odd number.
+Since the last bit contributes 1 which is an odd number.<br>

 Hopefully everything was clear upto this point.